 Repealed Law: Section 245(i)

 Do you think that the three and ten-year bars are too harsh?
 Some lawmakers thought so and decided to implement section 245(i) of the Legal Immigration Family Equity Act (LIFE Act).
 This section allows individuals who were inadmissible due to unlawful presence issues to apply for a visa while still in the U.S. if they pay a $1,000 penalty and meet the following requirements:

 Section 245(i) also provides another important loophole for unlawful entrants – the grandfather clause.
 Before the grandfather clause, undocumented immigrants were only allowed to submit their green card application after a visa became available.
 However, the grandfather clause of section 245(i) allows individuals who had an immigration petition (or a labor certificate application) filed before January 14th, 1998 to stay legally in the U.S. while they wait for a visa to become available.

 Immigration law changes frequently, and exceptions that aren't outlined above may be applicable to your case.
-If you entered the U.S. without inspection and are trying to obtain a visa, contact a local immigration lawyer for case specific help.
-Get a head start by having an immigration attorney do an initial evaluation of your case at no charge.
+If you entered the U.S. without inspection and are trying to obtain a visa, you will probably need professional help with the finer points of immigration law.
+Get started today and contact a local immigration law lawyer for help.